Email Marketing vs. Newsletter Marketing – Part 1

 One of the biggest misconceptions many companies have is that email marketing and sending an email newsletter are the same.
 They are not.
-Email Marketing vs. Newsletter Marketing have important differences you must know.
+Email Marketing vs. Newsletter Marketing has important differences you must know.

 An email newsletter and a marketing email have two separate and distinctive roles.
 Many companies blur the lines between these two and that is a big mistake.